 Fat-free, no-fat, and low-fat lies have ruled how we’ve eaten – or tried to eat – for decades.
 But I’m here to let you know it’s all hogwash!
 The truth of the matter is, I can think of at least …8 reasons you need to eat fat!
-And by fat, I mean the healthy kind, from sources such as avocado, olive and fish.
+And by fat, I mean the healthy, good fat, from sources such as avocado, olive and fish.
 Not all fat is created equal.

 Here is why you need to increase your daily intake of good fat: